-I also figure it plays well with a large contingent of the online background check customer base who enjoy the ability to have all types of information about random people at their fingertips without having to actually ask any questions or make any phone calls or stalk someone’s Facebook page at night, scrolling at a slow crawl hoping that their thumb never accidentally grazes the “like” button.
-Many turn to the best online background check sites for this kind of information, as they offer comprehensive reports without the hassle.
+Instead of stalking someone’s Facebook page at night, scrolling at a slow crawl hoping that their thumb never accidentally grazes the “like” button, many turn to the best online background check sites as they offer comprehensive reports without the hassle.

-But what happens when you use it on yourself?
+But what happens when you do a background check service on yourself?
 What happens when you’re applying for a job or a graduate fellowship and you want to see what people can easily find out about you?
-If you’ve just shot up in bed at 3am wondering what type of information about you is available to anybody with internet access that’s willing to pony up about the price of a case of domestic beer, then an online background check could allay—or confirm—some of your concerns.
+If you’ve just shot up in bed at 3 am wondering what type of information about you is available to anybody with internet access?

-That’s what I was looking for when I did an online background check, and here’s what I found out.
+I did an online background check on myself using Truthfinder and CheckPeople, and here's what I found out.

 Truthfinder

-What does Truthfinder have on hand for you, the casual user looking to see what can be seen about you online?
-I signed up for the one month, $22.86 membership, went online, and punched in my first and last name and state.
+I signed up for the one-month membership $22.33, went online, and typed in my first and last name and state.

-Under “possible photos that could belong to [me]” there was a Twitter profile pic of a man giving a thumbs up.
-This man is not me.
+Under possible photos that could belong to [me], there was a Twitter profile pic of a man giving a thumbs up who is not me.
 This man looks several years younger than me.
-This man is wearing a suit and posing in the campaign headquarters for the Republican governor of Kentucky (he managed the campaign).
-The image url goes to a Twitter page for a man with my same name—from my city—who works as….a conservative “professional political operative.”
+He is wearing a suit and posing in the campaign headquarters for the Republican governor of Kentucky (he managed the campaign).
+The image URL goes to a Twitter page for a man with my same name—from my city—who works as a “conservative professional political operative.”

 Under aliases there were 5 possibilities, 4 of which were just misspellings of my name, including “Benjermin,” which is not an alias as much as a typo.